“Be still, and know that I am God.”

 The man holding the door was pausing to process what the heck Dad was talking about when it hit me as I was taking a seat.
 I was laughing so hard that I almost started to cry.
 Dad just shuffled up to the barber chair and sat down as if nothing had happened.
 The barber knew him well and took it in stride as he began dressing him for his haircut.

 Dad was not a letter writer, but he was famous for his sticky notes on stuff he would send you in the mail.
 Often, they were written on a card or piece of paper that he would reuse.
-Here’s one he wrote on an article he sent me:
+He wasn’t one to waste paper.
+Here’s one he wrote across an article he sent me:

 “Hey, it’s not all wine and roses over here!
 This can be a very tough life, especially if you’re in your late, late eighties.
 I messed up cutting these articles out of the paper, but I’m sure you’ll get the drift.
 Dad”